The Fresh Prince of Bel-Air: Development

-In 1990, music manager Benny Medina, along with his business partner, real estate mogul Jeff Pollack, decided to market a TV story based on Medina's life.
+In 1989, music manager Benny Medina, along with his business partner, real estate mogul Jeff Pollack, decided to market a TV story based on Medina's life.
 Medina had grown up poor in East Los Angeles but his life changed when he befriended a rich white teenager, whose family lived in Beverly Hills and allowed Medina to live with them.
 Medina decided to use this part of his life as the main focus of the show.
 However, given that by then a black character living with a white family was a concept that had been done multiple times on TV, Medina decided to change the rich white family to a rich black family.
 "That way we could explore black-on-black prejudice as well as black class differences", Medina said in an interview for Ebony magazine.

-Medina pitched the idea to Quincy Jones, who had just signed a TV deal with Time-Warner.
+Medina pitched the idea to Quincy Jones, who had just signed a development deal with Warner Bros.
+Television.
 Jones was impressed by the idea and arranged a meeting with NBC chief Brandon Tartikoff.
 Will Smith was well known at the time as one-half of the hip-hop duo DJ Jazzy Jeff & the Fresh Prince, which had put him on the mainstream radar, but he had come into debt after failing to pay taxes.
 At the suggestion of his then-girlfriend, Smith went to a taping of The Arsenio Hall Show where he met Medina by chance.
 Medina pitched the idea to Smith, but Smith was reluctant, having never acted before.
 Medina invited Smith to meet Jones at a party that Jones was throwing at his house in December 1989.
 There, Jones handed Smith a script for a failed Morris Day pilot that he had produced and challenged Smith to audition for Tartikoff on the spot.
 Smith did so, and the first contract for the show was drawn up that night in a limo outside.
-Three months later, the pilot was shot.